 If the content can meet the expectation of the visitors, there is a high probability that they will move to other content to get more information.

 The lower the bounce rate, the better the performance of your content because this indicates that people find your webpage exciting and informative.
 A higher bounce rate says something is not going right with the page.

 The bounce rate in the range of 26%-40% is excellent, 56%-70% on average, and if the bounce rate is above 70%, then some action needs to be taken.

 Check the loading speed of the page, CATs.
 A high bounce rate can also mean people are not finding what they want on a particular webpage.

 However, a high bounce rate is average when your visitors return to read new articles to get information and leave the website.
 It depends on the type of business.

 If you have a shopping website, you want a low bounce rate, and a high bounce rate should not bother you much.

 Measure bounce rate

 Google Analytics- Behavior> Site content> All page

 Using the right keywords or phrases in your content is a formula to bring massive traffic to your website.
-If you’re able to use the keywords appropriately to answers your audiences’ questions, then that can help you rank.
+If you can use the keywords appropriately to answer your audiences’ questions, that can help you rank.